datarhei/restreamer/docs/references-environment-vars.md

 In the case of `silence`, an audio track will be added if the incoming stream doesn't have an audio track.

+As of Restreamer version 0.4.0, this environment variable is deprecated and doesn't have any effect.
+{: .notice--warning}

 ## RS_TOKEN

 Set a token (just a string of characters, e.g. `eYIxCQpqzxr7`) that is required in order to push to the RTMP server.
 For pushing an RTMP stream to the server you have to add the token as a key/value in the query string: `rtmp://127.0.0.1/live/camera.stream?token=...`.
 By default the token is not set.

 ## RS_HTTPS